 4. Once a decision is reached, the nominee will be informed by the Secretariat,

-5. The Secretariat will then support successful Blue Shield Representatives to complete the documentation and act as a liaison during the accreditation process.
+5. The Secretariat will then support successful Blue Shield representative (called the National Correspondent) to complete the documentation and act as a liaison during the accreditation process.

 Process Stage Two: Committee Creation